austinmama/customer-portal/cpmanacctadduser.md

 1. Click the **Permissions** icon, indicated by a user figure with a lock.
 2. Update the **User Permissions** on all tabs for the new user.

-> **Note:** Select an option from the **Quick Permissions** list to view permission sets for three types of users.
+    Select an option from the **Quick Permissions** list to view permission sets for three types of users.
 Click **Set             Permissions** to select the permissions set, or customize the user's accessibility by selecting individual options on each     tab available.
+    {: note}

 3. Click **Add Portal Permissions** to add the permissions or click **Reset Permissions** to reset permissions for the user.
 4. Click the **Device Access** icon, indicated by three servers.
 5. Click the device check box for each device you want the user to access.